 It’ll then take a few moments to format the card, giving you an orange progress bar.

 Once it’s done, it’ll return you to the main menu automatically.

 What to Do if You Accidentally Format Your Memory Card

 Despite the extra confirmation step, it can still happen that you realize too late that you didn’t really want to format the memory card.
 In theory, your images are gone.
 But in practice, it might still be possible to recover them.

 The first thing to do is to stop using the memory card.
-You don't want to be writing anything else to it if you can help it.
-Then it's time to break out some data recovery software.
+You don’t want to be writing anything else to it if you can help it.
+Then it’s time to break out some data recovery software.
 There are several available, and while they all do similar things, they do it in different ways.
-Some are free, and some are paid, although many of the paid ones have a trial version that at least allows you to see what's recoverable and then decide whether or not to buy a license so that you can actually do the recovery.
+Some are free, and some are paid, although many of the paid ones have a trial version that at least allows you to see what’s recoverable and then decide whether or not to buy a license so that you can actually make a recovery.